katafo/flutter-generic-api-response/README.md

 Problem with Generic in Flutter is with `T` , we can not call any functions belong to this generic object.
 So, we can not convert it from json to object.
 Example:

-Let's we have class User, APIRoute (http request base class)
+Let's we have class User, APIClient (http request base class)

 ```dart
 class User {